TofunmiKupoluyi/Muzeel/README.md

 # Muzeel

-## First start the cache and read proxy:
+## First start the cache and read proxies:

 In "proxies" folder, run: